 When Should Surgery Be Considered & What Are 5 Surgical Options?

-If your pain does not respond to conservative treatments, or if you lose movement or strength, you may need surgery.
+If your pain does not respond to conservative treatments, or you lose strength or the ability to walk, you may need surgery.
 However, surgery might be considered immediately if you have acute weakness that interferes with walking, impaired bowel or bladder function, or other neurological deficits.
 The bottom line with surgery for stenosis is to decompress the nerves that are pinched or compressed.
 Beyond this, the next question is whether decompression is enough or does a fusion need to be done too.

-Each of these procedures has benefits, shortcomings and results to discuss in upcoming posts.
-Stay tuned.Related posts:
+Each of these procedures has benefits, shortcomings and results to discuss inupcoming posts.